jackdesert/stethoscope-code-sample/doc/api/location.md

     }

 * `priors` is optional.
 That is, this endpoint may be called with no payload at all.
+* If `priors` are included, you must provide a weight for each room which had training runs when the keras model was trained.
 * Ordering of the rooms does not matter.
 * Parameters not listed in the payload above will be ignored.
+* Weights need not add up to 1.0.

 Request Data Types